SGRDN-Data learned sparsification of graph reaction-diffusion networks: Exploring Sparsity in ODENets: A Motivating Example

+This section presents a compelling illustration of how the framework can be adapted and applied to generate sparse neural ODENet models.
 Neural ODEs or Neural Ordinary Differential Equations were first introduced by Chen et al. in their 2018 paper "Neural Ordinary Differential Equations" \cite{DBLP:journals/corr/abs-1806-07366}.
 The basic idea behind neural ODEs is to parameterize the derivative of the hidden state using a neural network.
 This allows the network to learn the system's evolution over time rather than just mapping inputs to outputs.
 In other words, the neural network becomes a continuous function that can be integrated over time to generate predictions.

 One of the key advantages of neural ODEs is that they can be used to model systems with complex dynamics, such as those found in physics, biology, and finance.
 They have been used for various applications, including image recognition, time series prediction, and generative modelling.
-This section looks at the possibility of our framework in sparsifying such ODENets.
-In this section, our focus lies in addressing the following question: Can we mimic the dynamics of a dynamical system on a neural ODENet with a collection of snapshots of solutions using a sparse set of parameters by leveraging the adjoint sensitivity framework within a reduced-dimensional setting? \\ Let us consider an example of a Linear dynamical system defined below.
+This section looks at the possibility of our framework in sparsifying such ODENets using \texttt{SGRDN}.
+In this section, our focus lies in addressing the following question: Can we mimic the dynamics of a dynamical system on a neural ODENet with a collection of snapshots of solutions using a sparse set of parameters by leveraging the adjoint sensitivity framework within a reduced-dimensional setting? \\ Let us consider an example of a linear dynamical system as defined in the following.

 For a predefined initial condition $x(0) = x_0$, the above problem will be an IVP.
 The neural network architecture proposed has one hidden layer with 50 neurons, with the input and output layers having six neurons for our experiment.
 A nonlinear activation is given at the output layer.
 The neural network output function proposed is given by